BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 Garrett

 #Week 9
-All
+<b>ALL</b>

 - Have prototype or final done
 - Start lessons learned if we haven’t already.

 Carl
 Brian
 Brandon